wetadigital/physlight/docs/tex/README.md

   - Noto Sans Mono (Google - https://fonts.google.com/)
   - TeX Gyre Pagella (TeXLive)

-In parentheses you find a source for them
+In parentheses you will find a source for them

 ### Before we begin